Get insider access

 Build Quality

 The Samsung Odyssey Neo G9 has great build quality.
-It's mainly made of plastic, but the stand is sturdy metal and supports the screen well considering its large size.
+It's mainly made of plastic, but the stand is sturdy metal and supports the screen, especially for the large size.
 The plastic on the back feels decent, but the cover for the inputs is flimsy.
-The height adjustment on the stand isn't the best as it doesn't stay in place when you set it to its lowest.
-Overall, besides these minors issues, it's a solid monitor, and there's nothing cheap about it.
+Overall, it's a solid monitor, and there's nothing concerning about it.

 Design